Origin | Lateral and medial condyles of femur Popliteal surface of femur |

 Origin & Insertion

-The gastrocnemius has two heads which originate from the lateral and medial condyles of the femur.
-Its origin also crosses onto the popliteal surface of the femur.
-As the muscle works its way down the leg, the two heads join together.
-They then form a large aponeurosis which inserts into the calcaneal tendon.
-This calcaneal tendon then inserts onto the posterior surface of calcaneus [7] [8].
+The gastrocnemius muscle has two heads that originate from the lateral and medial condyles of the femur, with its origin also crossing onto the popliteal surface of the femur.
+The popliteal surface, also known as the popliteal fossa, is a shallow depression located on the posterior aspect of the knee joint.
+It is diamond-shaped and is bounded by the muscles and bones of the thigh and leg.
+As the gastrocnemius muscle extends downwards, the two heads converge and form a large aponeurosis that attaches to the calcaneal tendon.
+The calcaneal tendon, in turn, inserts onto the posterior surface of the calcaneus bone (heel bone) [7] [8].

 Here we can see the origin of the gastrocnemius muscle highlighted in red on the lateral and medial condyles of femur.
-You can also see how the origin spans slightly onto the popliteal surface of femur as it approaches the medial side of its origin.
+You can also see how the origin spans slightly onto the popliteal surface of femur, as it approaches the middle of the femur.

 Here we can see the insertion of the gastrocnemius muscle highlighted in blue.